 It’s a family-friendly all-year-round country for your active youngsters, but this time of year is especially fun for kids – and adults.

-The list of family-friendly things to do in Slovenia is almost endless and varied – from outdoor sports to more creative indoor activities.
-From splashing around pools and slides in Thermal Water Parks, such s the Thermal Čatež, Olimia, Ptuj, or Moravske Toplice, to name a few of the water parks, your children will thank you for.
+The list of kid-friendly things to do in Slovenia is almost endless and varied – from outdoor sports to more creative indoor activities.

-But that’s not all; Slovenia’s kid-friendly ideas go on to include natural lakes like Lake Bohinj and Lake Bled or to learning about farm animals, homegrown fruits, and veggies in the countryside.
+But that’s not all; Slovenia’s kid-friendly ideas go on to include natural lakes like Lake Bohinj and Lake Bled or to learn about farm animals, homegrown fruits, and veggies in the countryside.

 You, the kids, and your extended family can visit the picture-perfect hills that Slovenia is so well known for.
 Slovenia is a green paradise for hikers or those who want to enjoy the crystal-clear rivers of the Soča, Nadiža, and Kolpa or for families who wish to see for themselves the unique olm – a ‘human fish’ in the Postojna Caves.